arikxl/xlblog/README.md

-XL Blog
+XLblog

-Welcome to XL Blog, a simple and user-friendly blogging platform built with React, Next.js, Sanity, and Tailwind CSS.
+Welcome to XLblog, a simple and user-friendly blogging platform built with React, Next.js, Sanity, and Tailwind CSS.
 This app allows you to read blog posts and comment.
 It is fully responsive and comes with a sleek and modern design.